Disney Renaissance: 1998–1999: Mulan and Tarzan

-Disney's next film, Mulan (1998), with a score by Jerry Goldsmith and songs by Matthew Wilder and David Zippel, earned $304 million at the worldwide box office, restoring the commercial and critical standing of Disney's output.
+Disney's penultimate Renaissance film, Mulan (1998), with a score by Jerry Goldsmith and songs by Matthew Wilder and David Zippel, earned $304 million at the worldwide box office, restoring the commercial and critical standing of Disney's output.

 The release of Tarzan (1999) is retrospectively seen as the end of the Renaissance era.
 With a score by Mark Mancina and songs by Phil Collins, Tarzan won an Academy Award for Best Original Song ("You'll Be in My Heart"), and became Disney's most commercially successful film since The Lion King, earning $448 million at the box office and widespread positive reviews.
-Tarzan was also Disney's most expensive animated feature to that date at $130 million, much of which went to developing new processes such as the computer-assisted background painting technique known as "Deep Canvas".
-It was also the first film since the start of the Renaissance era that was written, developed, and produced at the studio's new home in Burbank; all the other films had either been made entirely in Glendale or had started development in Glendale and moved with the studio to Burbank.

 Reception

 Critical and public response

-Most of the films Disney released in the Renaissance era were well-received.
-According to review-aggregation website Rotten Tomatoes, six of the movies—The Little Mermaid, Beauty and the Beast, Aladdin, The Lion King, Mulan and Tarzan garnered approval ratings of over 85%, with the first four being referred to by Roger Ebert as the "big four".
-Pocahontas has the lowest reception of Disney's Renaissance films - it averaged 55% positive reviews.
+Most of the films Disney released in the Renaissance era were well received.
+According to review-aggregation website Rotten Tomatoes, six of the movies—The Little Mermaid, Beauty and the Beast, Aladdin, The Lion King, Mulan, and Tarzan garnered approval ratings of over 85%, with the first four being referred to by Roger Ebert as the "big four" in 1997.
+Pocahontas has the lowest reception of Disney's Renaissance films – it averaged 54% positive reviews.